 Section 8 landlords can discover the benefits of participating in subsidized or affordable housing programs, and they can also list their properties for free on this site (low income or otherwise).

-Applications and Section 8 listings for Section 8 housing or Public Housing are always free for applications that would like to apply for Section 8 in Los Angeles .at your local housing authority if they are accepting applications.
-Section8programs.com has no affiliation with HUD, the government or your local housing authority.
+Applications and Section 8 listings for Section 8 housing or Public Housing are always free for applications that would like to apply for Section 8 in Los Angeles at your local housing authority if they are accepting applications.
+Section8programs.biz has no affiliation with HUD, the government or your local housing authority.
 Our mission is to help those that are low income find applications online for various government rental assistance programs nation wide.
 We also help Section 8 applicants find Section 8 listings after applying.
 In addition, we help our clients to discover many other programs that would benefit a low income person in Los Angeles, California.
 We charge a small fee for our research which is consolidated in our Online Packet.
 We can not guarantee that your housing authority is accepting applications at this time, but we do update our Online Packet each week with this information.

 More info courtesy of Wikki.com:

-Under a project-based voucher, a tenant gets assistance so long as they remain in the unit that the voucher was issued for.
+Under a project-based voucher, a tenant gets Section 8 rental assistance so long as they remain in the unit that the voucher was issued for.
 The voucher lasts for a specified unit and time.
-If the family chooses to leave the unit, the assistance does not carry over to the next unit.
+If the family chooses to leave the unit, the rent assistance does not carry over to the next unit.
 A family may still, however, be eligible for a tenant-based voucher.
 Determine your eligibility.
 Whether or not you qualify for 8 housing is based on multiple factors, including your family's income, the median income in your area, how much rent you're paying, your assets, and the composition of your family.
 The general breakdown of the eligibility requirements are that you have to be a US citizens or non-citizen who has eligible immigration status.
 You earn, as a family, less than 50% of the median income for the county or city in which you choose to live.In fact, most Section 8 recipients earn closer to 30% of the median income for the county or metro area in which they choose to live.
 That is because the PHA must provide 75% of its vouchers to families who earn less than 30% of the median income.

 You meet other criteria on assets and family composition.
 Document your income and housing costs.
 Have pay stubs from your employer verifying your salary, and either your mortgage information or something in writing from your property owner that confirms your current rent.
 You'll need these documents to apply for vouchers.
 Know what kind of voucher you need.
 HUD provides assistance to both renters and homeowners.
 Apply for Section 8 if you rent the premises where you’re living.
 Find section 8 listings and complete a Section 8 application for California if you would like rental assistance with paying a mortgage for a condominium, townhouse or home that you own.
 In some cases, Section 8 vouchers can be used to purchase a modest home and make mortgage payments.